 O'Brien, Kennedy, Ballard.
 2007.
 Psychiatric Mental Health Nursing: An Introduction to

-and Practice.
+Theory and Practice.
 Canada: Jones & Bartlett Publisher.

 Shives, L.R.
 2007.
 Basic Concepts of Psychiatric-Mental Health Nursing.
 7 ed.
 Philadelphia: